-Naturally found in the body especially in the joints and skin, hyaluronic acid gives skin its youthful plumpness.
+Naturally found in our body especially in the joints and skin, hyaluronic acid gives our skin its youthful plumpness.
 It is often used as the active ingredient for anti-ageing skincare products.
 It acts as a water reservoir for the skin cells to prevent dryness and dehydration.
-The hyaluronic acid levels in the skin decline with age, causing the appearance of wrinkles, lines and sagging skin.
-Hyaluronic acid serums and creams can help minimise the signs of ageing.
+The hyaluronic acid levels in our skin decline with age, causing the appearance of wrinkles, lines and sagging skin.
+Fortunately, facial serums and creams that contain hyaluronic acid help minimise the signs of ageing.

 Hyaluronic acid in skincare products is made of sodium hyaluronate.
 Based on its molecular weight, there are different types of sodium hyaluronate.
-The most effective one is the one with the lowest molecular weight which penetrates deeper into the skin.
+The most effective hyaluronic acid is the one with the lowest molecular weight which penetrates deeper into the skin.
 The deeper hyaluronic acid goes into the skin, the better the results.
 Before you buy facial serum and cream that are made with hyaluronic acid, make sure you know which type of hyaluronic acid is the most potent one.

 1. Ultra-Low-Molecular-Weight Hyaluronic Acid

 Ultra-low-molecular-weight hyaluronic acid is made of sodium hyaluronate with an average molecular-weight of less than 6,000 dalton (1 dalton = 0.0000000000000000000000166 gram).
 By far, this is the best hyaluronic acid found in facial serums and creams.
-Hyaluronic acid ULMW has a much greater skin penetration ability compared to the other types of hyaluronic acid.
+Hyaluronic acid ULMW has the highest skin penetration ability among all types of hyaluronic acid.
 It is one of the most effective ingredients to restore the youthfulness of the skin from within.

 “ Facelift in a bottle!
 Delighted with my purchase.
 Within minutes my skin feels tighter and looks fresher.”
 Rachel, UK learn more >>>